 3. evidence that they have the right to work in Australia and meet the eligibility criteria for this program being:

-- a copy of a current, valid New Zealand passport or
+- copy of a current, valid Passport

 4. details of the type of work performed, the dates worked, the employers name, Australian Business Number, email address and the physical addresses where work was undertaken.